Intelligencia GraphQL API Reference

 • A trial may have more than one arm.
 Specifically, any difference in drug(s)/intervention(s) administered to a patient, be it a different drug, a different combination of drugs, a different dose or even a different treatment schedule constitutes a separate arm.

 • An arm may have more than one cohort.
-A cohort is a patient subgrouping where patients share a common trait.
-Patients could be grouped by genetic makeup, age, smoking status, etc. Patient subgroups that receive the same drug(s) / intervention(s) will relate to the same arm.
+Specifically, a cohort is a patient subgrouping which is based on any common trait that patients may have, for instance common genetic makeup, age, smoking status etc. So patient subgroups that receive the same drug(s)/intervention(s) will relate to the same arm.

 Field Name Description